 Individuals who are citizens or residents of the U.S. are taxed on their income from all sources, both within and outside of the U.S. Form 1040 (U.S. Individual Income Tax Return) must be filed with the Internal Revenue Service, each year by April 15, for the prior calendar year.
 Unlike taxation in Canada, form 1040 may be filed either by an individual separately, or by a married couple on a joint basis.
 Income tax rates are graduated, and different rate schedules are used for returns with different filing status.
-In this way, income tax rates are adjusted to account for differences in circumstances for persons filing as single, married filing jointly, married filing separately, qualifying widow(er), or as head of household.
-For tax years ending in 2016, the maximum tax rates for noncorporate taxpayers' net capital gains are 20 percent on adjusted net capital gains (0 percent to the extent the taxpayer is in the 15-percent bracket, and 15% if the taxpayer is in the 15-35% tax bracket), 25 percent on unrecaptured Section 1250 gain (from sales of small business stock) and 28 percent on net capital gain that is not adjusted net capital gain or unrecaptured Section 1250 gain.
-For unmarried individuals the 2016 regular tax rates on taxable ordinary income are 10 percent through $11,625, 15 percent through $40,250, 25 percent through $94,200, 28 percent through $193,950, 33 percent through $411,500, 35 percent through $419,000, and 39.6% on income over $420,700.
+In this way, income tax rates are adjusted to account for differences in circumstances for persons filing as single, married filing jointly, married filing separately, qualifying widow(er), or as head of household (HOH).

 (b) Itemized Deductions and Standard Deduction

 Individuals filing as U.S. residents must choose whether to claim the standard deduction, or whether to itemize deductions.
-Itemized deductions include such items as medical expenses (less 10% of Adjusted Gross Income - AGI), state and local taxes, charitable contributions, investment expenses, and miscellaneous deductions such as unreimbursed employee expenses (less 2% of AGI).
+Itemized deductions include such items as medical expenses, state and local taxes, charitable contributions and investment expenses.

 If all taxes due are paid by April 15, an application may be made for an automatic extension of the filing deadline of form 1040 to October 15, and further extensions may be available in certain circumstances.
 U.S. citizens (or permanent residents) living outside the U.S. (and with no U.S. source employment income) have until June 15 each year to file their returns and pay taxes, without filing an extension.

-Additional filings are required with the 1040 return for holdings of controlled foreign corporations (form 5471).
-Foreign grantor trusts such as Canadian Tax Free Savings Accounts (TFSA) and Registered Education Savings Plans (RESP’s) must file form 3520 with the 1040 return, and form 3520A by March 15 unless an available six month extension to September 15 is applied for before the initial due date.
+Additional filings are required with the 1040 return for holdings of controlled foreign corporations (Form 5471).
+Foreign grantor trusts such as Canadian Tax Free Savings Accounts (TFSA) must file Form 3520 with the 1040 return, and Form 3520A by March 15 unless an available six month extension to September 15 is applied for before the initial due date.

 U.S. citizens are also required to disclose foreign financial assets on U.S. Treasury form FINCEN 114, electronically by the (extended) due date of the 1040 return and form 8938, which is filed with the 1040 return.